If you agree

-If you’re ending a civil partnership or legally separating, send the signed forms and copies with the £50 fee to the court dealing with your paperwork.
+If you’re ending a civil partnership or legally separating, send the signed forms and copies with the £53 fee to the court dealing with your paperwork.
 Keep your own copies.

 You may be able to get help with court fees if you’re on benefits or a low income.

 There’s usually no court hearing.
 A judge will approve your consent order to make it legally binding if they think it’s fair.